ukohank517/solrcloud-development-box/README.md

 The `field` defines every fields in json file, with the primary key named `example_id`.

-Now, access to `localohst:8983`, you can find the `amazonshopping` included in the pull down menu 「Collection Selector」.
+Now, access to `localohst:8983`, you can find the `amazonshopping` included in the pull down menu "Collection Selector".

-※ Here, you can find solr API [here](https://solr.apache.org/guide/7_1/coreadmin-api.html#coreadmin-create).
+※ You can find Solr API [here](https://solr.apache.org/guide/solr/latest/configuration-guide/coreadmin-api.html#coreadmin-create)
 ### Feed documents

-The json file prepared before can be fee by curl command:
+The json file prepared before can be feed by curl command:
 ```bash
 # Feed all documents
 for docs in $(ls ./data/amazonshopping/*.json); do curl -X POST -H 'Content-Type: application/json' --data-binary @$docs 'http://localhost:8983/solr/amazonshopping/update?commit=true'; done